-The versions of these documents which will be sent to you by email and are available on your myEssex applicant portal have been updated for 2023-24 entry with the exception of the Tuition Fees: Payment and Liability Policy.
-The version which has been sent to you is the 2022-23 entry version and this document will be updated in Spring 2023.
+The versions of these documents which will be sent to you by email and are available on your myEssex applicant portal have been updated for 2024-25 entry with the exception of the Student Membership and Disclosure and Barring Service Checks Policy and Procedure The version which has been sent to you is the 2023-24 entry version and this document will be updated in Spring 2024.
 You will be notified if there are any major changes to the policy.

 These documents are available in alternative formats.
-Please get in touch with your Admissions Adviser if you would like them in a different format.
+Please get in touch with Admissions via the contact details listed in section one above, if you would like them in a different format.